payment-gateway.app Docs

 • displayed to buyers in the customer portal for upcoming charge visibility,

-• cancelled by buyers for future cycles through the customer portal where that portal surface is enabled.
+• cancelled by buyers for future cycles through a confirmation step in the customer portal where that portal surface is enabled.

 On this page